WeblateOrg/weblate/docs/admin/install/docker.rst

         environment:
           UWSGI_WORKERS: 32

-In case you have lot of CPU cores and hit out of memory issues, try reducing number of workers:
+In case you have a lot of CPU cores and hit out of memory issues, try reducing number of workers:

 .. code-block:: yaml